tthorntone/AdNauseam-Wiki/Firefox-version:-benchmarking-memory-footprint-of-the-early-preview.md

 I chose the _"Explicit Allocations"_  figure because as per Firefox, it is "the single best number to focus on" with regard to memory usage.

+You can't compare directly the figures between the browsers, the benchmark is more to compare the figures for various blockers within the same browser.

 Without going into details, hardware is i5 quadcore + 8 GB

 If other users feel like repeating the tests, it would be nice just to confirm I got everything right.